 Dr Rob Hicks, Spring Chicken’s GP, gives his advice here.

-Have a check-up with your doctor because a bladder infection, or other treatable conditions such as constipation, may be responsible.
+Have a check-up with your doctor because of a bladder infection, or other treatable conditions such as constipation may be responsible.
 If you are taking medication review the information leaflet to see if incontinence may be a side effect, and if so ask your doctor about a suitable alternative.